 Welcome – about me

-I am a behavioural scientist, multidisciplinary researcher, and author.
-My work focusses on human decision-making, drawing on tools from behavioural economics, cognitive science, and psychology.
-I am currently a research fellow at the Brain and Mind Centre and School of Psychology at The University of Sydney, and the Department of Psychology at Harvard University.
+Previously, I was a research scientist at the Brain and Mind Centre & School of Psychology at The University of Sydney, and the Department of Psychology at Harvard University.

+I received my PhD in cognitive science from the University of Queensland, focusing on how people make decisions about the future.
 My first book, The Invention of Tomorrow, was released in 2022.
 Written together with Thomas Suddendorf and Jonathan Redshaw, the book is all about the science of human foresight: how this ability works, where it comes from, and how we can put it to better use.

 My bio and research